a327ex/www/content/posts/super_people_design_review.md

 {{< figure src="https://superpeoplewiki.com/assets/img/maps/orbisland.jpeg" >}}

 One thing you notice is that like most BRs, there are "urban" and "rural" areas.
 Urban areas have higher loot density, whereas rural ones have lower.
-The driver class enables a player to drop in rural areas only and move between them quickly, since he has a car from level 1, which means that he can loot at the same speed (or faster) than someone in an urban area, with way lower risk, since most people drop in urban areas rather than rural ones.
+The driver class enables a player to drop in rural areas only and move between them quickly, since it has a car from level 1, which means that it can loot at the same speed (or faster) than someone in an urban area, with way lower risk, since most people drop in urban areas rather than rural ones.
 So removing material grind from the game makes the driver more OP because he simply can cover more ground and find more impactful loot (rather than materials) without having to worry about fighting other players as much.

 There are many possible ways to fix this, like increasing loot quality in urban areas, but this unintentionally buffs classes that benefit from being in urban areas, like the SWAT.
-You can also just directly nerf the driver, but I personally would just make a chance like this and then wait and see.
+You can also just directly nerf the driver, but I personally would just make a change like this and then wait and see.
 Currently the most problematic class in the game is the shotgun master, so it probably makes sense to do things to buff other classes instead and see how people react to the changes.

 So overall, remove all gear grind and materials, and let people find items purely randomly.